You know how most third graders (and 4th and 5th graders) don’t like to hear one particular question?

 To Find out How this e-Course Fits with Your Situation

 1.)
-Send a message to me with your name, company name + email address.
+Call me at 757.463.0924 or send an email to firstname.lastname@example.org with your name, company name + email address.
 Ask anything on your mind and I’ll respond to you within 24 hours.

 2.)
 We will schedule a time for a phone conversation to talk about your situation, challenges and goals.